chmduquesne/resume.chmd.fr/index.md

 :   *Data Scientist for [Amadeus Travel Intelligence | Germany](http://www.amadeus.com)*
     (Munich, Germany).

+    Designed (nginx+lua) an http authentication layer allowing webservices to be written in different programming languages and yet be authenticated against the same user database.
+Ensured that every request to every server got logged in Elastic Search in real time.
-    Participated in the architecture of the Travel Intelligence platform and in the organization of devops activities.
-Wrote an authenticating layer on top of nginx and lua.
-Automated logs of every requests with ELK and HAproxy (deployed with chef).
-Worked on the redesign of a large scale model for estimating passenger traffic over airline networks.
+    Worked on the redesign of a large scale mathematical model for estimating passenger traffic over airline networks.

 Nov 2013-Jun 2014
 :   *Data Scientist for [Airconomy](https://www.airconomy.com/)*